 Woman with acne applying face cream

 Have you ever bought a new skincare product full of hope that this would finally be the product to change your skin only to notice after using it consistently that your breakouts are actually gettin worse?
-Proper skincare is essential to protect our skin, but some ingredients in products can lead to the development of whiteheads, blackheads, inflammatory acne, and other skin issues.
+Proper skincare is essential to protect our skin, but some ingredients in products can actually lead to the development of whiteheads, blackheads, inflammatory acne, and other skin issues for some of us.

 How Pores Get Clogged